 The signs and symptoms of cytochrome P450 oxidoreductase deficiency vary from mild to severe.
 Signs and symptoms of mild cases can include a failure to begin menstruation by age 16 (primary amenorrhea), an inability to have biological children (infertility) in both men and women, and a condition called polycystic ovarian syndrome (PCOS).
 PCOS is characterized by a hormonal imbalance in women that can lead to irregular menstruation, acne, excess body hair (hirsutism), and weight gain.

-People with moderate cases of cytochrome P450 oxidoreductase deficiency may have external genitalia that do not look clearly male or female (ambiguous genitalia), and they may have infertility.
+People with moderate cases of cytochrome P450 oxidoreductase deficiency may have external genitalia that do not look clearly male or female, and they may have infertility.
 People with moderate cytochrome P450 oxidoreductase deficiency usually do not have skeletal abnormalities.

 Some women who are pregnant with fetuses affected by cytochrome P450 oxidoreductase deficiency experience mild symptoms of the disorder even though they themselves do not have the disorder.
 They may develop excessive body hair growth (hirsutism), acne, and a deep voice.
 These changes go away soon after delivery.

 The prevalence of cytochrome P450 oxidoreductase deficiency is unknown.
 About 65 cases have been reported worldwide.

 Researchers suspect that cytochrome P450 oxidoreductase deficiency is underdiagnosed and that mild cases of this disorder may be relatively common.
 Because the signs and symptoms can be difficult to detect, people with mild cytochrome P450 oxidoreductase deficiency may never come to medical attention.